michellehkim280/DS4002_Project3/README.md

 - Data Appendix: PDF file explaining and defining variables within data.

 ### 3) OUTPUT - This folder includes the output of our analysis, including charts and graphs to support or oppose our hypothesis.
-- EDA Output.pdf: file including histograms and visualizations from P3_Image_EDA.R and Secondary EDA.R.
+- EDA Output.pdf: file including histograms and visualizations from Initial_EDA.R and Secondary EDA.R.

 ## Reproducing Results